Neural Networks in Supervised Learning

 Symbol Definitions:

-- [mathematical expression] = Expected improvement acquisition function
+- = Expected improvement acquisition function

-- [mathematical expression] = Previous hyperparameter evaluations
+- = Previous hyperparameter evaluations

 Neural networks in supervised learning provide powerful function approximators for classification and regression tasks, offering flexibility to model complex non-linear relationships while maintaining interpretability through careful architecture design and regularization strategies.